rust-lang/reference/src/expressions/match-expr.md

 and, thus, only those types of ranges supported by range patterns can be used in match arms.

-A range pattern may not be a sub-range of another range pattern inside the same `match`.

 Match arms can accept _match guards_ to further refine the criteria for matching a case.
 Pattern guards appear after the pattern and consist of a bool-typed expression following the `if` keyword.
 A pattern guard